pranjulmehrotra/Tweet-Sphere/README.md

 - If **frontend doesn’t start**, ensure **PostCSS & Tailwind** are configured properly.
 - If **MongoDB isn’t connecting**, check the **MONGO_URI** in `.env`.
 - Ensure **Cloudinary API keys** are correct for image uploads.
+- Double-check your **OAuth credentials** if Google or Apple login fails.

 ## 💡 Contributing